philschmid/gcp-distributed-pytorch/README.md

 Example for distributed training on multiple-gpus

-# TODO: Add Script to setup and enable install
+# TODO: Add Script to setup and enable install -> or load it before executing from gcs with gsutil

 # Getting started